stratum/fabric-tna/README.md

 upload and activate the `.oar` package previously built.

-You should see the ONOS log updating with messages notifying the registration of new Tofino-specific pipeconfs in the system, depending on the `fabric-tna.p4` profiles compiled before and the Barefoot SDE/p4c version used:
+You should see the ONOS log updating with messages notifying the registration of new pipeconfs in the system, depending on the profiles compiled before, and the Barefoot SDE/p4c version used:

 ```text
 New pipeconf registered: org.stratumproject.fabric.mavericks_sde_9_2_0 (fingerprint=...)